Hope for Hannah Rescue

 You can watch Hannah's video at this link on YouTube:

-Come Meet our Pets:We frequently host adoption and foster events at the PetSmart in Stroudsburg, PA at 400 Shoppes Stroud on Route 611.
-Our adoption events are listed on our website's "events" page.
+Come Meet our Pets:We frequently host adoption events at the PetSmart in Stroudsburg, PA at 400 Shoppes Stroud on Route 611.
+Our events are listed on our website's "Events" page.

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

-Come join us at our biggest event of the year to help save dogs from neglect, abuse, and abandonment.
-It is the 2nd Annual Hope for Hannah Fundraiser founded by two young boys from Scranton, Pennsylvania named Michael and Nicholas.
+In September 2013 we held our second biggest fundraiser, the 2nd Annual Hope for Hannah Fundraiser .
+This fundraiser raised nearly $9500 in donations, more than triple of that of the same fundraiser in 2012.
+The donations helped provide medical care and save dogs from neglect, abuse, and abandonment.
+The fundraiser was founded by two young boys from Scranton, Pennsylvania named Michael and Nicholas.
 Michael and Nicholas adopted their dog, Cabela from the Hope for Hannah Rescue and have since been inspired to help dogs find loving homes.
-Their first fundraiser in August 2012 helped save the lives of 26 puppies.
+Their first fundraiser in 2012 helped save the lives of 26 puppies.

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

-On Saturday, September 28, 2013, come visit us at Melon's Gift - 9th Annual Fun Dog Show, home of Stroudsburg, Pennsylvania's Fun Dog Show.
+On September 28, 2013, Beth Moses held the Melon's Gift - 9th Annual Fun Dog Show, home of Stroudsburg, Pennsylvania's Fun Dog Show.
 Beth Moses is the founder of Melon's Gift.
 Beth is a breast cancer survivor.
 "Melon's Gift" was formed in memory of Beth's beloved Melon, as she was the inspiration for the "Fun Dog Show."
 Her legacy will live on as we continue the fight for a cure for all forms of cancer.
-Read more about Beth and her crusade to fight cancer at www.melonsgift.org and visit us at the 9th Annual Fun Dog Show.
+Read more about Beth and her crusade to fight cancer at www.melonsgift.org.
+Visit us at the 10th Annual Fun Dog Show in 2014.

 Our Adoption Process:An application is necessary to adopt or foster.
-Please contact us through this site, email us, or visit our “contact us” page on our website.
+Please contact us through this site, email us, or visit our “Contact Us” page on our website: www.hopeforhannahrescue.org.
 Our dogs are up to date with their age appropriate vaccinations.
-The adoption fee varies depending on the dog.
+The adoption fee may vary.

 We are always in need of fosters and the help is greatly appreciated.
 Most of the time our dogs only need a foster for one or two nights until the adopter comes to officially adopt the dog.
-We rely greatly on fosters because we do not have a facility.
+Our dogs and puppies are medically treated and screened at our West Virginia shelter until they are transported here, so we rely greatly on fosters because we do not have a facility.